jonitrythall/wildflowers/presentation.md

 Bees and butterflies are the most well known pollinators.
 They have specialized structures on their bodies that collect pollen and allow them to continuously carry and transfer this pollen to other plants.

 #### Birds
 Perhaps somewhat surprisingly, birds are very important pollinators for wildflowers.
 In the United States Hummingbirds specifically are among the most helpful here and are especially attracted to red.
 When a hummingbird inserts its beak into a flower to drink the nectar, sticky pollen grains stick to it.
-The bird then visits another flower and transfers this pollen in the process and if both flowers are the same species pollination occurs.
+The bird then visits another flowers and transfers this pollen in the process.
+If both flowers are the same species pollination occurs and seeds develop.

+This is a mutually beneficial relationship since the flowers supply birds with shelter and food and the birds act as pollinators and eat pests, allowing the plant to reproduce.
 There are 2,000 bird species globally that feed on nectar, insects, and the spiders associated with nectar bearing flowers.

 #### Beetles
-Though often overlooked, Beetles make up the largest group of pollinators because there are so many of them.
+Though often overlooked, Beetles make up the largest group of pollinators because there are just so many of them.
 They are able to see color but choose their favorite flowers based on smell; preferring spicy or spoiled fragrances.
 Beetles such as ladybugs supply the additional benefit of killing pests that would likely destroy the wildflowers.
 A single ladybug can eat as many as 5,000 aphids in its lifetime.

 #### Moths & Bats!
-Pollination is not just a day shift job.
+Pollination is not just a day job.
 Moths and bats take over at night.

 While most flower-visiting bats live in more tropical climates, it is still very cool to learn that they can be such important and unexpected pollinators.

 ## Saving Bugs
 Insect populations are decreasing drastically around the world.
 This is an issue for many reasons other than pollination.
 Entire ecosystems that rely on bugs as a source of food can die off forever.
 Insects serve as the base of the food web, eaten by everything from birds to mammals to fish.
 Without this food source these animals will also die.

-Many insects also do a great job of animal waste removal, carrying out a crucial step in the nutrient cycling process and keeping this wase from literally piling up all around us.
+Many insects also do a great job of animal waste removal, carrying out a crucial step in the nutrient cycling process and keeping this waste from literally piling up all around us.

 ## Beauty
 Wildflowers are vibrantly colored by design in order to attract as many pollinators as possible.
 They have the ability to cover and thrive in our native environment, creating peace and beauty while encouraging gardening and fostering pollinator education.